Modern university campus with computer science building and students walking on a sunny day

 Computer Science Bachelor's Degree Overview

-Computer science education has evolved dramatically over the past decade, with 742 ABET-accredited bachelor's programs now offering comprehensive training in software development, algorithms, systems design, and emerging technologies like artificial intelligence and machine learning.
-Our analysis of IPEDS 2023 data reveals significant variations in program quality, cost, and outcomes across institutions.
+Computer science education has evolved over the past decade, with 742 ABET-accredited bachelor's programs now offering comprehensive training in software development, algorithms, systems design, and emerging technologies like artificial intelligence and machine learning.
+IPEDS 2024 data shows significant variations in program quality, cost, and outcomes across institutions.

 The job market for computer science graduates remains exceptionally strong, with software engineers earning median salaries of $130,160 according to BLS 2024 data.
 Top-tier programs consistently produce graduates who secure positions at major technology companies, with starting salaries ranging from $75,000 at regional firms to over $150,000 at companies like Google, Amazon, and Microsoft.